graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

 GraphQL.NET provides two methods of defining GraphQL enums.

-You can use `EnumerationGraphType<TEnum>` to automatically generate values by providing a .NET `enum` for `TEnum`.
-The `Name` will default to the .NET Type name, which you can override in the constructor.
-The `Description` will default to any `System.ComponentModel.DescriptionAttribute` applied to the enum type.
-The `DeprecationReason` will default to any `System.ObsoleteAttribute` applied to the enum type.
+I. You can use `EnumerationGraphType<TEnum>` to automatically generate values by providing a .NET `enum` for `TEnum`.

+- The `Name` will default to the .NET type name, which you can override in the constructor.
+- The `Description` will default to any `System.ComponentModel.DescriptionAttribute` applied to the enum type.
+- The `DeprecationReason` will default to any `System.ObsoleteAttribute` applied to the enum type.
+- Apply a `DescriptionAttribute` to an enum member to set the GraphQL `Description`.
+- Apply an `ObsoleteAttribute` to an enum member to set the GraphQL `DeprecationReason`.

 By default, the name of each enum member will be converted to CONSTANT_CASE.
 If you want to change this behavior, you can make it in two ways.